 If you have questions about photography for your website, either headshots or otherwise, feel free to shoot me a message and let me know.
 I update this post regularly with feedback from my readers – so sending your questions helps others who might have similar questions.

 Hope that was helpful,

 P.S.
 Just be sure to let your photographer know you need a few pulled back shots, and avoid a busy background.
+Send the photos to your developer in the highest resolution possible.
 Then you’ll be golden.